apache/airflow-client-python/docs/UserApi.md

 Get a user

-Get a user with a specific username.  *New in version 2.1.0*
+Get a user with a specific username.  *This API endpoint is deprecated, please use the endpoint `/auth/fab/v1` for this operation instead.*

 ### Example